SaeedGeshani/iustZ/README.md

 # IUSTZ-RankingCore-
-Repository of making backend of the game
+Repository for making backend of the game